 All data on magnetic media must be rendered unreadable before being transferred between individuals or units within the University, to third-parties for equipment trade-in or warranty work, or before being transferred to University Surplus for recycling.
-Procedural specifics for this policy are detailed in the Standard for the Disposal of Digital Media.
+Procedural specifics for this policy are detailed in the IT15- Storage Media Security Standard.
 Oversight for this policy (compliance, maintenance, and definition for the associated standard) is assigned to the Chief Information Officer for each campus and University Administration unless governance is otherwise provided for in University or campus Policy.

 Magnetic media: Magnetic media refers to any form of data storage device (tape or disk) which uses a magnetic surface for storing information and data.